Baz Luhrmann

 Key tracks

-The vibrant and enduring music from Baz Luhrmann's cinematic universe can be heard across the radio stations featured on our website.
-Listeners can discover the director's iconic soundtracks and hit singles by tuning into the diverse selection of stations available on onairium.com.
+The vibrant and iconic music from Baz Luhrmann's cinematic universe is featured regularly on radio stations across our network.
+Listeners can explore his influential catalog of soundtracks by tuning into the film music and contemporary hit stations available on onairium.com.